Ai Job Search Tools Comparison

 • Per-application resume tailoring available on Elite tier

-• Interview prep and offer negotiation modules bundled in one subscription
+• Interview prep, cover letter templates, and offer negotiation modules bundled in one subscription

 • Multiple copilots in parallel let you run distinct search profiles at once